 The Postgraduate Diploma in Legal Practice is awarded by BPP University and is authorised by the Solicitors Regulation Authority (SRA).

-- Flexible study to suit you – learn full-time, part-time or fast-track, across three start dates and six city centre locations
+- Flexible study to suit you – learn full-time, part-time or fast-track, across 3 start dates and 6 city centre locations and online

 - Learn from qualified lawyers who can help develop your legal career, with links to firms and in-house teams at every level

-- Top up your LPC to a full Master’s degree at no extra cost by completing additional business or academic modules**
+- Top up your LPC to a full Master’s degree (LLM Commercial Legal Practice or LLM Professional Legal Practice) at no extra cost by completing additional business or academic modules**